gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 The values specified above shall be used in the Protected Association parameter as protection engines as specified in {{I-D.westerlund-tsvwg-sctp-crypto-chunk}}.

-# DTLS usage of CRYPTO chunk
+# DTLS Usage of CRYPTO Chunk

    DTLS in SCTP uses the CRYPTO chunk in the following way.
 Fields not discussed are used as specified in